CDrummond/musly-server/README.md

 `min` and `max` can be used to set the minimum, and maximum, duration (in seconds) of tracks to be considered.

+`ignore` may be used to list tracks to ignore (e.g. tracks that are already in the queue).
+This parameter, like `track`, may be repeated multiple times.

 The API will try query Musly for 20 times the specified `count` tracks (default of 5) for each supplied seed track.
 (This is to allow for filtering